veikman/dmote-keycap/README.md

 `dmote-keycap` has no support for stabilizers, raised legends, or multiple materials (printing to simulate “double shot” injection moulding).

-*Footnote: Key size is measured in a traditional unit.
+Key size is measured in a traditional unit.
 1 u is 19.05 mm (0.75”) per key mount.
 A 1 u cap is smaller at about 18.25 mm to allow for space between caps on adjacent mounts.
-For the same reason, a 2 u cap is more than twice as a wide as a 1 u cap, and so on.
+For the same reason, a 2 u cap is more than twice as wide as a 1 u cap, and so on.

 ## Usage